As investigators analyze new debris

-The Airbus A330 took off from Rio de Janeiro en route to Paris on May 31, 2009.
+The passenger jet, an Airbus A330, took off from Rio de Janeiro headed to Paris on May 31 of that year.
 A few hours later, as it crossed the Atlantic, it told control center its position.

 That was the last contact with the plane.
-Its last known position -- two to four days by ship from the nearest ports -- and the ocean's depth hindered searches.
+Its last known position -- two to four days by ship from the nearest ports -- made the search more complex.

 The plane has not been heard from since.
 Its whereabouts are unknown to this day.

-The 767 jet, en route to Cairo from New York City, crashed into the Atlantic Ocean off the Massachusetts coast.
+The Boeing 767, en route to Cairo from New York City, crashed into the Atlantic Ocean off the Massachusetts coast

-Though its debris was later found, speculation remains on the cause of the October 1999 crash that killed all 217 people aboard.
+Though its debris was later found, speculation remains on the cause of the crash that killed all 217 people on board.

 The Paris-bound plane exploded in midair shortly after takeoff from New York City, killing all 230 people aboard.